Getting started with LEGO robotics can feel overwhelming because there are so many options. Here is a brief guide to the various kits.

 Educational vs retail.
 The EV3 kit comes in two versions, retail and educational.
 Both sets include two large motors, one medium motor, a color sensor, and a touch sensor.
 The retail set also includes an infrared sensor, and a remote IR beacon.
 The educational set includes an ultrasonic sensor, a second touch sensor, a gyro sensor, a caster wheel, and a rechargeable battery.

 The retail kit comes with the EV3 software.
-With the educational kit, the software must be purchased separately.
+Currently, the educational-kit software must be purchased separately.
+However, the educational version of the software will become a free download in January 2016.
 The educational software includes data logging, which is not part of the retail kit.

 The NXT kit comes with programmable brick, motors, sensors, and LEGO Technic parts.
 Suitable for ages ten and up.
 Used in FIRST LEGO League competitions.